amitjoy/feature-flags-for-osgi/README.md

 1. `com.amitinside.featureflags.api`
 2. `com.amitinside.featureflags.provider`
 3. `com.amitinside.featureflags.rest`
-4. `com.amitinside.featureflags.console`
-5. `com.amitinside.featureflags.example`
+4. `com.amitinside.featureflags.example`

-You don't need to install all five bundles.
+You don't need to install all four bundles.
 To use feature flags in OSGi environment, you could only use the API and provider bundles.

 -----------------------------------------------------------------